 - Try to consider your family’s coronavirus ordeal as a project that will come and go – albeit a project you didn’t choose.

 Human beings are resilient.
-The fourteen days ahead may seem endless as you enter them but think of how many past fourteen-day periods of the last year stick out in your mind.
+The 10 days ahead may seem endless as you enter them but think of how many past 10 day periods of the last year stick out in your mind.
 This time will pass and make you stronger.
 Contact your GP should you require guidance navigating this process.
 Go forward and conquer it.

 Useful guidelines on quarantine and isolation